brmc/django-octopus/README.markdown

 * `action` attribute in the template tags was changed to `insert` to avoid conflicts with form attributes.
 This is NOT backwards compatible.

+* The div that wraps elements that were prepended or appended has been removed

+* Changed the name of the file in the template tag from `a.py` to `tentacles.py`. `{% load a %}` is deprecated.
+Change it to `{% load tentacles %}`

+### Features

+* Create-, Update-, and DeleteViews support added and tested.

+* New template tag to create forms

+* Added `self` to allowed `insert` methods.
+This is similar to `replace` but in case several nodes have been appended or prepended, it only replaces the exact node in question rather than overwriting the contents of the entire `target`.
+This allows for creating, editing, or deleting multiple models in place and saving them individually.
+If `insert="self"` is set, `target` is ignored.

+* `multi` attribute added to template tags to prevent or allow multiple clicks on a link.
+    **Default: False**

+* When elements are loaded they are given a class corresponding to their insertion method so you can hook into them if you wish.
+**Naming schema** octopus-<insert method>, e.g. `octopus-append`

 ### v0.1

 #### Features